Minhcardanian/automata-tool/README.md

-# Automata Simulator
+# 🧠 Automata Simulator

-A Python-based visual tool for simulating and converting finite automata (DFA/NFA with ε-transitions) with a user-friendly GUI using `ttkbootstrap`.
+A Python-based interactive visual tool for simulating and converting finite automata (DFA/NFA with ε-transitions) via a clean GUI using `ttkbootstrap`.

 ---

 ## ✨ Features

 - ✅ Load DFA or NFA (supports ε-transitions) from JSON format
-- 🔄 Automatically converts NFA → DFA using subset construction and epsilon-closure
+- 🔄 Automatically convert NFA → DFA (subset construction + ε-closure)
-- 🔍 Test input strings for acceptance (full string or step-by-step)
+- 🔍 Test input strings for acceptance (instant or step-by-step)
-- 🪜 Step-by-step simulation with real-time state logs
+- 🪜 Step simulation with real-time state tracking log
-- 🧮 Renders DFA transition table in a readable format
+- 🧮 Render readable DFA transition table
-- 🌐 Visualizes DFA structure as a PNG graph
+- 🌐 Visualize DFA structure as a graph (`dfa_graph.png`)
-- 🖥️ Responsive and scrollable UI built with `Tkinter` + `ttkbootstrap`
+- 🖥️ Responsive GUI using modern `ttkbootstrap` theme
-- 🎓 Ideal for automata theory assignments and education
+- 🎓 Built for educational use in automata theory

 ---

 ## 📦 Installation

-Ensure you have Graphviz installed for graph rendering:
+Ensure Graphviz is installed for graph rendering:

 ```bash
 # Ubuntu/Debian